-Students or parent/guardians must file a report with the school resource officer when incidents of theft or vandalism occur on campus.
+Students or parent/guardians must file a police report with the school resource officer when incidents of loss, theft, vandalism, etc. occur on campus.

-In the event of theft or vandalism off campus:
+▶ In the event of theft or vandalism off campus in town:

-Students or parent/guardians must file a police report with local law enforcement within 48 hours when incident of loss, vandalism, etc. occur off campus and provide a copy of the completed police report to the school.
+Students or parent/guardians must file a police report with local law enforcement within 48 hours when incidents of loss, theft, vandalism, etc. occur off campus and provide a copy of the completed police report to the school.